Steve Wynn: Bellagio and Beau Rivage debuts (1998–1999)

 On October 15, 1998, Wynn opened the even more opulent Bellagio, a $1.6 billion resort considered among the world's most spectacular hotels.
 The architect was Jon Jerde of The Jerde Partnerships, and construction was undertaken by Wynn's company Mirage Resorts, Inc. When built, the Bellagio was the most expensive hotel in the world.
-In front of the hotel are the Fountains of Bellagio—shooting fountains choreographed to music that "dance" on the hotel's 8.5 acre man-made lake—which are now considered Las Vegas landmarks.
+In front of the hotel are the Fountains of Bellagio—shooting fountains choreographed to music that "dance" on the hotel's 8.5-acre man-made lake—which are now considered Las Vegas landmarks.
 The Bellagio is credited with starting a new spree of luxurious developments in Las Vegas.
 Among these developments include The Venetian, Mandalay Bay, and Paris Las Vegas.

 Wynn brought Mirage Resorts' style to Biloxi, Mississippi, in 1999, where he oversaw development of the 1,835-room Beau Rivage.
 Themed to blend Mediterranean beauty with Southern hospitality, the resort was part of a building boom that established Biloxi as a regional tourism center along the Mississippi Gulf Coast.
 Beau Rivage was originally the name Wynn wanted to give the Bellagio, though he had decided on Bellagio after vacationing in the Italian region of the same name.
 Beau Rivage opened as the largest hotel-casino to be built outside Nevada.
 The casino was initially located on a series of floating barges, as local law confined all casinos to mobile marine vessels at the time.
 The hotel, restaurants, and associated facilities were constructed on land.

 Wynn Las Vegas and Macau (2000–2007)

 Mirage Resorts was sold to MGM Grand Inc. for $6.6 billion ($21 per share) in June 2000 to form MGM Mirage.
 Five weeks before the deal was closed (April 27, 2000) Wynn purchased the Desert Inn for $270 million.
-He sold the Inn later that year.
+He closed Desert Inn later that year.

 Wynn took Wynn Resorts Limited public in 2002.
 Wynn became a billionaire in 2004, when his net worth doubled to $1.3 billion.
-On April 28, 2005 he opened his most expensive resort at the time, the Wynn Las Vegas, on the site of the former Desert Inn.
+On April 28, 2005, he opened his most expensive resort at the time, the Wynn Las Vegas, on the site of the former Desert Inn.
 Built at a cost of $2.7 billion, it was the largest privately funded construction project in the nation as of 2005.

 Wynn successfully bid for one of three gaming concessions opened for tender in Macau.
 This property, known as Wynn Macau, opened on September 5, 2006.
-In 2008, Wynn Macau became the fifth Asian hotel to receive the Mobil Five-Star award.